Jabulani-N/atlas-machine_learning/supervised_learning/error_analysis/README.md

 # Task 2 Precision

 [Precision](https://en.wikipedia.org/wiki/Precision_and_recall): the percentage of how many of the items that should have been reported as "A" actually were reported as "A."

+The code used can be tremendously similar to that in Task 1, due to the similarity in formulae.